Explicit Correspondence Matching for Generalizable Neural Radiance Fields: Experiments

-Quantitative results in \cref{tab:sota} show that our MatchNeRF performs the best in all datasets under the settings of both 3- and 2-view. \emph{By default we measure over only the foreground (DTU) or central (RFF and Blender) regions following the settings of MVSNeRF.} Such settings are mainly introduced to ignore the background, as previous works emphasize more on the quality of only objects or scenes within small volumes, mostly due to the limitations of cost volume.
-Considering that the reconstruction of entire scenes are more practical and have drawn increasing attention recently~\cite{reiser2023merf,tancik2022block}, it is undoubted that the background should also be included in measuring image quality, and thus \emph{it is more accurate to measure over the whole image}.
-When reporting over the whole image (marked with \textsuperscript{$\top$} in \cref{tab:sota}), the advantage of MatchNeRF is glaringly obvious, showing that our method can render high-quality contents for both the foreground and background.
-Such a superiority can be more vividly observed from the visual results (\cref{fig:comp}).
-Notice that views rendered by MVSNeRF tend to contain artifacts around the background, since its cost volume is built towards one specific reference view, where the camera frustum might not have enough cover of the target view.
+Quantitative results in TABLE~\ref{tab:sota} show that our MatchNeRF performs the best in all datasets under the settings of both 3- and 2-view. \emph{By default we measure over only the foreground (DTU) or central (RFF and Blender) regions following the settings of MVSNeRF.} Such settings are mainly introduced to ignore the background, as prior works tend to focus on the quality of foreground objects or scenes within small volumes, mostly due to the limitations of cost volume.
+Considering that the reconstruction of entire scenes is more practical and is drawn increasing attention recently~\cite{reiser2023merf,tancik2022block}, it is undoubted that the background should also be included in measuring image quality, and thus \emph{it is more accurate to measure over the whole image}.
+When reporting over the whole image (marked with \textsuperscript{$\top$} in TABLE~\ref{tab:sota}), the advantage of MatchNeRF is glaringly obvious, showing that our method can render high-quality contents for both the foreground and background.
+Such a superiority can be more vividly observed from the visual results (Fig.~\ref{fig:comp}).
+Notice that views rendered by MVSNeRF tend to contain artifacts around the background, since its cost volume is built towards one specific reference view, where the camera frustum might not have enough coverage of the target view.
 Moreover, under the more challenging 2-view setting, MatchNeRF outperforms MVSNeRF by a larger margin, showing that our explicit correspondence matching provides more effective geometric cues for learning generalizable NeRF.